[Planet Surface]

 YOUNG CHAKOTAY: I kept him as far away from you as I could.

-KOLOPAK: I take it you've been accepted by the Academy.
-Well, you've never fully embraced
+KOLOPAK: I take it you've been accepted by the Academy?
+Well, you've

 YOUNG CHAKOTAY: I know.
 That's why I have to leave.